jayte054/shotlet_assessment/README.md

 ● Highlights of interesting challenges or features.
-  Implementing the redis caching
+  Implementing the redis caching implementing the rate limiting implementing the aggregated stats

-● Aspects you are particularly proud of. implementaion of the caching
+● Aspects you are particularly proud of. implementaion of the caching with the use of redis

-● Potential improvements or additional features you would add if you had more time. interation with third party app like sentry for logging and debugging
+● Potential improvements or additional features you would add if you had more time. integration with third party app like sentry for logging and debugging centralizing the api call so it's not overly repeated in a utils module. centralzing the redis caching so it works with respect to all the endpoints in a utils module